Daph1986/mamamaki/README.md

 - My husband, thank you Django for taking care of our son more so I can work on my education, thank you for your patience.
 - Fellow student, Sean McMahon, in who's Readme file I saw the idea to make a collabsable table of contents.
 - Fellow student, Kotaro Tanaka, in who's Readme file I saw the idea to make it possible to go back of the top of a page.
-- Fellow student, Benjamin Kavanagh (BenKav_lead), for looking into my code and remind me to use also the
+- Fellow student, Benjamin Kavanagh (BenKav_lead), for looking into my code and remind me to use also the url_for also my images to prevent them from giving a 404.
 ```
 {{ url_for('static', filename='images/logo.png') }}
 ```
-for my images to prevent them from giving a 404.

 <div align="right"><a href="#top">🔝</a></div>